-There is only one eval() method that is pure virtual.
-It is the one with two pixel layouts and a callback.
-Other eval() methods are overloaded in the base class to allow other data types to fit a long on each side of the xform.
-For example, (long \) -> (long \) and aRGB->aR'G'B'.
-The base class takes all the overloaded methods and creates a pixel layout for each method and then calls the pure virtual method; therefore, derivatives only need to implement one eval() method.
+KcsXform includes only one pure virtual eval() method.
+It is the one with two pixel layouts and a callback as arguments.
+Other eval() methods are overloaded in the base KcsXform class to allow other data types to fit a long on each side of the xform, for example, and aRGB->aR'G'B'